Zaxis018/JS/README.md

 JS programs to understand from beginner level. <br>
-Indentation level of comments establish hierarchy.<br>
+Indentation level of  JS comments establish hierarchy.<br>
 More indentation means a deeper subtopic